MinecraftForge/Documentation/docs/gui/menus.md

 ## Opening a Menu

 Once a menu type has been registered, the menu itself has been finished, and a [screen] has been attached, a menu can then be opened by the player.
-Menus can be opened by calling `NetworkHooks#openScreen` on the logical server.
-The method takes in the player opening the menu, the `MenuProvider` of the server side menu, and optionally a `FriendlyByteBuf` if extra data needs to be synced to the client.
+Menus can be opened by calling `ServerPlayer#openMenu` on the logical server.
+The method takes in the `MenuProvider` of the server side menu, and optionally a `FriendlyByteBuf` if extra data needs to be synced to the client.

 !!! note
-    `NetworkHooks#openScreen` with the `FriendlyByteBuf` parameter should only be used if a menu type was created using an [`IContainerFactory`][icf].
+    `ServerPlayer#openMenu` with the `FriendlyByteBuf` parameter should only be used if a menu type was created using an [`IContainerFactory`][icf].

 #### `MenuProvider`